-When you're photographing your black dog in direct sunlight, there are two ideal times of day: after sunrise or before sunset (it’s different if it’s cloudy of course).
-Generally speaking, the “golden hour” is roughly 1 hour after sunrise or 1 hour before sunset.
+When you’re photographing your black dog in direct sunlight, there are two ideal times of day: early morning or early evening.
+Generally speaking, the “golden hour” is 1 hour after sunrise or 1 hour before sunset.

 These golden hours obviously vary according to the time of year and so check sunrise/sunset times before planning your shoot.

 Everything looks better during the golden light.
 This picture of Bruce was taken about half an hour before sunset when the sun was very low in the sky, but not too low for it to be too dark.

 The right background colour is especially important when you’re taking a photo of a black dog.
 Ideally, you’re looking for good contrast colours that complement black.
 Middle-spectrum colours work particularly well – reds, yellows, greens and blues.

 Colours in the middle of the colours spectrum work particularly well with black dogs: yellows, greens, blues, reds.

 Using the sky as a background provides a colour that complements and contrasts well to a dog’s black fur.

 As we all know, the eyes are the window to the soul.
 But even at the best of times, it can be hard to see a dog’s eyes, especially if they’re covered in fur.

 The best way to deal with this is to use water.
 You don’t have to take them swimming or dunk them in the bath, just use a wet flannel to wipe around the eyes.
 However, if they want to splash around in the water then all the better as water shots are great fun.